 Prior to the procedure, several eye tests will be performed including a wavefront analysis and a topographic map of the cornea is created using specialized equipment.
 The surgeon uses this information to precisely locate and calculate the amount of corneal tissue to be removed by the laser.

 Just before surgery, the eye is numbed with "eye drop" anesthesia, after which an eyelid speculum is put in place to hold the eyelid open.

 The surface cells of the cornea (called the epithelium) are removed.

 Next, cool rays of light from the Excimer Laser reshape the inner tissue of the cornea with up to .25 microns of accuracy.
 Often, only 50 microns of tissue (about the thickness of a human hair) are removed to achieve the proper amount of correction.

 After the laser vision correction procedure, you should plan to rest for a period of 2-3 hours with your eyes closed.
 You should also use your eye drops as instructed.

 Our PRK Toronto, Scarborough and Unionville surgeons warn that most patients receiving PRK experience mild light sensitivity and mild discomfort after PRK surgery.
 Several follow-up appointments are made starting with your first appointment the day after the procedure so that the surgeon can observe how well the eyes are healing.

-In addition to being some of the leading surgeons performing PRK in Toronto, the experienced surgeons at the Bochner Eye Institute – Dr. Harold Stein, MD, Dr. Raymond Stein, MD, Dr. Albert Cheskes, MD, and Dr. Jordan Cheskes, MD - also help patients seeking RLE, keratoconus treatment and laser eye surgery in Toronto and the surrounding area.
+In addition to being some of the leading surgeons performing PRK in Toronto, the experienced surgeons at the Bochner Eye Institute – Dr. Harold Stein, MD, Dr. Raymond Stein, MD, and Dr. Albert Cheskes, MD - also help patients seeking RLE, keratoconus treatment and laser eye surgery in Toronto and the surrounding area.